-If the device server's capabilities have changed, the Key Exchange step may return an error, and the Authentication step shall return an error.
-The application client may recover from such errors by repeating the Device Server Capabilities step.
+If the device server's capabilities have changed, the Key Exchange step sometimes returns an error, and the Authentication step always returns an error.
+The nature of the Authentication step is such that normal processing causes an error to be returned if the device server's capabilities have changed.